Plane Hamiltonian Cycles in Convex Drawings: Introduction

 \subparagraph*{Convex drawings.}

 In this article, we investigate plane Hamiltonian paths and cycles in the subclass of convex drawings.
-Convex drawings were introduced by Arroyo et al.~\cite{ArroyoMRS2017_convex} as the most general class of the convexity hierarchy between geometric and simple drawings of~$K_n$.
+Convex drawings were introduced by Arroyo, McQuillan, Richter and Salazar~\cite{ArroyoMRS2017_convex} as the most general class of the convexity hierarchy between geometric and simple drawings of~$K_n$.
 Arroyo, Richter, and Sunohara~\cite{ArroyoRS2020} already showed Rafla's conjecture for \emph{h-convex} drawings, which are a subclass of convex drawings.
 The notion of convexity in simple drawings generalizes the classic convexity and is based on \emph{triangles} of a drawing, i.e., the subdrawings induced by three vertices.
 Since in a simple drawing the edges of a triangle do not cross, a triangle partitions the plane (resp.\ the sphere) into exactly two connected components.
 The closures of these components are the two \emph{sides} of the triangle.
 In particular, the three vertices forming the triangle lie in both sides of the triangle.
 A side $S$ of a triangle is \emph{convex} if every edge that has its two incident vertices in~$S$ is fully contained inside~$S$.
-A~simple drawing $\calD$ of $K_n$ is \emph{convex} if every triangle of $\calD$ has a convex side.
+A~simple drawing $\calD$ of $K_n$ is \begin{itemize} \item \emph{convex} if every triangle of $\calD$ has a convex side, \item \emph{h-convex} (short for hereditarily convex) if there is a choice of a convex side $S_T$ for every triangle $T$ of $\calD$ such that, for every triangle $T'$ contained in $S_T$, it holds $S_{T'} \subseteq S_T$, and \item \emph{f-convex} (short for face convex) if there exists a marking face~$F$ in $\calD$ such that for all triangles the side not containing $F$ is convex. \end{itemize} Clearly all f-convex drawings are h-convex and all those are in turn convex.